swiftlang/swiftly/DESIGN.md

 #### use

-“Using” a toolchain sets it as the active toolchain, meaning it will be the one found via $PATH and invoked via `swift` commands executed in the shell.
-Only a single toolchain can be used at a given time.
-Using a toolchain doesn’t uninstall anything; it only updates symlinks so that the requested toolchain can be found by the shell.
+“Using” a toolchain sets it as the default toolchain, meaning it will be the default one that is used when running toolchain commands from the shell.
+Only a single toolchain can be the default at a given time and location.
+Using a toolchain doesn’t uninstall anything; it only updates the configuration.

 To use the toolchain associated with the most up-to-date Swift version, the “latest” version can be specified: